 The Bola de Berlim (Berlin Ball) may look like an ordinary doughnut, but it is uniquely Portuguese.
 The recipe is based on that of a German doughnut (Berliner Pfannkuchen), which was reportedly brought over to Portugal by Jewish refugees during the Second World War.
 However, it has been given a Portuguese identity by adding a filling of creme pasteleiro (a type of egg custard similar to crème pâtissière) instead of jam.
 As well as the traditional egg custard creme, there are also other flavours on offer, such as chocolate or strawberry, and there is even an option to have a Bola de Berlim without any filling (sem creme).
 Who would have thought that ordering a doughnut could be so complicated!
 As with all sweet snacks in Portugal it is delicious but very calorific, which makes it ironic that it is also one of the most popular snacks sold on Portuguese beaches!

 The francesinha (which translates to something like ‘little French thing’) is a typical sandwich found in Porto and it is best described as comfort food.
 It comprises bread filled with various meats, including ham and sausage, and covered with melted cheese and a tomato and beer sauce.
 It is served with a plate of chips.
 The quality of the francesinha can vary from café to café, depending on the type and quality of meat that is used.
 If possible, ask a local to recommend their favourite francesinha café.
+The one in the photos is from the Meat Me food stall in the Mercado Beira Rio in Vila Nova de Gaia.

 Ovos moles are sweets associated with the city of Aveiro and must be tried at least once, although they are an acquired taste.
 The name ovos moles means ‘soft eggs’ and like many of the sweets and desserts in Portugal the origins can be traced back to the nuns who had to find a use for all the egg yolks left over after they had used the egg whites to starch their habits.
 The centre of the ovos moles is a very sweet creamy mixture of egg yolk and sugar and it is coated with a soft wafer made of flour and water (reminiscent of communion wafer).
 Traditionally the sweets bear the shape of fish or barrels, both of which are symbols of Aveiro’s past when the main industries were fishing and the collection of seaweed.
 There are shops and kiosks all around the centre of Aveiro selling ovos moles in wooden barrel-shaped containers, which are beautifully decorated with paintings of the distinctive barcos moliceiro (seaweed-collecting boats), for which Aveiro is famous.